 It’s hard for all of us to remember to think about someone else’s perspective first.
 So, you need a copywriting mantra to get there.
 You can write your copy in any order you like, but in the final editing stage, put the benefits before features.

-Remember, grab them with emotions, and clinch the deal with the facts.
+You gain attention with the emotional side, and seal the deal with the facts.
 You need both, but in the right order.

 What Else Must Be Included

 Benefits and features are just one part.
-To get results, your copy also needs something to grab attention, proof of credibility, and ending with a clear call to action.
+Your content also needs proof of credibility, and ending with a clear call to action.

 Above all, keep the reader’s perspective in mind and connect on a heart level.
 Have someone else read it to make sure you got it right.